evrifaessa/open-data-turkey/README.md

 # :tr: Open data index of Turkey
 [A comprehensive open data index of Turkey](https://github.com/evrifaessa/open-data-turkey).
 This repository lists open data portals made public by municipal governments and the government of Turkey.

+### Why?
+Turkey definitely needs some improvement on transparency.
+As developers and citizens, we often have a hard time finding decent data about our country.
+I listed the resources I could find to make this already difficult process a little easier.
+Please contribute to this list.

+If you are a citizen, please encourage state and municipal organizations to publish data that should be ours.

+### Legend

 | Key          | Meaning              |
 |--------------|----------------------|
 | ⚠️ | Licensing concerns             |